jaimevalero/push-kaggle-dataset/README.md

 ## Secrets

-You have to configure your secrets at Settings >> Secrets
+You have to configure your secrets at: Settings >> Secrets

 - ` ${{ secrets.KAGGLE_USERNAME }}` - **Required** The dataset owner.
 - ` ${{ secrets.KAGGLE_KEY }}` - **Required** The API key for your user.
 You can [create your api key here.](https://www.kaggle.com/account)